AniketosEU/Security-Service-Validation-and-Verification/README.md

 ##About the developers

-The initial code for this project was developed as part of the Aniketos project, partly funded by the European Community's Seventh Framework Programme under grant agreement no. 257930.
+The initial code for this project was developed as part of the [Aniketos project]((http://aniketos.eu/)), partly funded by the European Community's Seventh Framework Programme under grant agreement no. 257930.

 ##Updates and list of known issues